How to use the Material Separation Photoshop Plugin

 |---|---|---|

-| 1 | Create layer in new group | When [Cut Out] or [Transparency Fill] is executed, a new group is created and a layer is created in the group. |
+| 1 | Create New Groups | When [Cut Out] or [Transparency Fill] is executed, a new group is created and a layer is created in the group. |

 | 2 | Create New Masked Layer | When [Cut Out] or [Transparency Fill] is executed, a layer is created with a layer mask applied. |